xero/moebius-web/README.md

 # Shaded Palette - space

 Allows a light, medium, dark-shaded, or full block to be selected immediately based on the currently selected color.
 Pressing the Ctrl key whilst clicking on a shaded block on the canvas automatically changes changes the current color and shading option to the selected text character.
+The shaded palette can also be accessed by pressing the 'q' key at any time.

 # iCE Colors